crear-proyecto-con-entity-framework

 2. An IDE or code editor: I recommend using Visual Studio 2022 or Visual Studio Code.

-3. Basic knowledge of C#: Because EF is a C# tool.
+3. Basic knowledge of C#: Because EF is a C# tool

-Creating a Console Project with .NET
+Creating a .NET Console Project

-dotnet new console -n MyEFProject
+dotnet new console -n MiProyectoEF

 This command will create a new folder called MyEFProject with a basic console project.